 Step 4: Start Branding

-Once you know who you are and have identified what makes you unique, you should be able to hone in on a specific market or niche.
-Once this is identified, you’re ready to start branding yourself to the world.
+Once you know who you are and have identified what makes you distinguishable, you should be able to hone in on a specific market or niche.
+Once this is identified, you’re ready to start branding yourself.
+This means doing things in real life and sharing things on social media that reinforces your brand and how it’s perceived.

 One of the many goals of branding is to create a favorable public image that aligns with your brand identity.
 It often means doing things that provide some form of value to your fans, but doesn’t necessarily have a direct or immediate monetary impact.
 Branding is an investment that can yield a larger monetary benefit in the long run.

 A well-thought out brand might not start producing money immediately, and that’s okay, as long as your brand is building an emotional connection and trust.
-In an oversimplified way since these two things don’t operate mutually exclusive from each other, marketing is about expanding your audience while branding is deepening your relationships with fans.
+In an oversimplified way, since these two things don’t operate mutually exclusive from each other, marketing is about building your audience while branding is deepening your relationships with fans.

 While branding does not have a solid metric to measure its effectiveness, the best way to quantify branding is by how much people are willing to pay to book you and see you perform.
 In short, your branding efforts will determine your ability to pull a crowd and essentially make more money.

-Branding is doing things that don’t have a direct or immediate impact on monetary gain for your business.
+Branding is doing things that don’t have a direct or immediate impact on monetary gain for your business but pay off in the long term.

 Branding related actions you can do to deepen your fan relationships: